senthil-kumari/scrimba-reactfacts/README.md

 # ReactFacts

 - This project is a part of scrimba react course.
-- It is basic Static React Application which shows a list of facts related to react
+- It is a basic static React Application which shows a list of facts related to react

-.